RaymondZaagsma/PinkAVDAIB/1_Creating_a_Custom_W10_Shared_Image_Gallery_Image/README.md

-# Pink AVD Azure VM Image Builder Template Repo
+# Using PowerShell to Create a Windows Server Custom Image using Azure VM Image Builder